 Edinburgh happens to be one of my favorite cities in Europe.
-My first time visiting the city was several years ago for Hogmanay where I experienced the most memorable New Year’s party of my entire life.
-Having the opportunity to revisit again, during a different time of year (early autumn), was an opportunity that I couldn’t pass up.
+My first time visiting the city was several years ago for Hogmanay.
+Where I experienced the most memorable New Year’s party of my entire life.
+Hence, having the opportunity to revisit again, during a different time of year (early autumn), was an opportunity that I couldn’t pass up.

 Eat Walk Edinburgh